winderine/Travelers-Backpack-Recipes/OriginalRecipes.md

 > [!NOTE]
 > Each section below contains many images and may take some time to load.
+Screenshots thanks to TΞTRΛ (@tetra326) on Discord.

 ## Versions
 <details>